DongheeKang/MLOps_Note/linux_real_life.md

           move the existing content to the new location, has to use -m option
           $ sudo usermod -m -d /usr/baeldung baeldung

-* List All Groups in Linux
+* List all groups in linux

   standard method